 What is AnarchyGrabber?

-AnarchyGrabber is the name of an updated malicious software which targets Discord users, it was discovered by MalwareHunterTeam.
-Both original and updated versions are designed to steal user accounts.
-However, the updated version is capable of evading detection by modifying client files.
-It is known that cyber criminals distribute this malware on various hacker forums and via YouTube videos (links in their descriptions).
+Discovered by MalwareHunterTeam, AnarchyGrabber is updated, malicious software that targets Discord users.
+Both original and updated versions steal users' accounts, however, the updated version is capable of evading detection by modifying client files.
+Cyber criminals distribute this malware on various hacker forums and via YouTube videos (links in the descriptions).